mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 Mendix also strongly advises that you build user confirmation logic into function microflows that have a potential impact on the world on behalf of the end-user, for example sending an email, posting online, or making a purchase.
 {{% /alert %}}

-You can use function calling in all chat completions operations by providing the optional input parameter [FunctionCollection](#functioncollection).
+You can use function calling in all chat completions operations by adding a `ToolCollection` with a `Tool` via the [Tools: Add Function to Request](/appstore/modules/genai/genai-commons/#addfunction) operation.
-Two helper microflow are available to construct the `FunctionCollection` with a list of `Functions`:

-* `FunctionCollection_CreateAndAddFunction` can be used to initialize a new `FunctionCollection` and add a new `Function` to it.
-* `FunctionCollection_AddFunction` can be used to add a new `Function` to an existing `FunctionCollection`.

 For more information, see [Function Calling](/appstore/modules/openai-connector/function-calling/).

-#### 3.2.5 Vision {#chatcompletions-vision}
+#### 3.2.4 Vision {#chatcompletions-vision}

 Vision enables models like GPT-4 Turbo to interpret and analyze images, allowing them to answer questions and perform tasks related to visual content.
 This integration of computer vision and language processing enhances the model's comprehension and makes it valuable for tasks involving visual information.
-To make use of vision inside the OpenAI connector, an optional [ImageCollection](#imagecollection) containing one or multiple images must be sent along with a single message.
+To make use of vision inside the OpenAI connector, an optional [FileCollection](/appstore/modules/genai/genai-commons/#filecollection) containing one or multiple images must be sent along with a single message.

-You can use vision in all chat completions operations by providing the optional input parameter [ImageCollection](#imagecollection).
+You can use vision in all chat completions operations by providing the optional input parameter [FileCollection](/appstore/modules/genai/genai-commons/#initialize-filecollection).

-Two helper microflows are available to construct the `ImageCollection` with a list of `ChatCompletionImages`:
+Two helper operations are available to construct the `FileCollection` with a list of `FileDocuments` (for vision it needs to be of type `Image`) or `URLs`:

-* `ImageCollection_CreateAndAddImage` can be used to initialize a new `ImageCollection` and add a new `ChatCompletionImage` to it.
+* [Files: initialize Collection with File](/appstore/modules/genai/genai-commons/#initialize-filecollection) can be used to initialize a new `FileCollection` and add a new `FileDocument` to it.
-* `ImageCollection_AddImage` can be used to add a new `ChatCompletionImage` to an existing `ImageCollection`.
+* [Files: Add File to Collection](/appstore/modules/genai/genai-commons/#addfile) can be used to add additional `FileDocuments` to an existing `FileCollection`.

-For `Chat Completions without History` the `ImageCollection` is an optional input parameter, while for `Chat Completions with History` the `ImageCollection` can optionally be added to individual user messages in `ChatCompletionsSession_AddMessage`.
+For `Chat Completions without History` the `Fileollection` is an optional input parameter, while for `Chat Completions with History` the `FileCollection` can optionally be added to individual user messages in [Chat: Add Message to Request](/appstore/modules/genai/genai-commons/#addmessage).

 {{% alert color="info" %}}
 OpenAI and Azure OpenAI for vision do not yet provide feature parity when it comes to combining functionalities, i.e., Azure OpenAI currently does not support the use of JSON mode and function calling in combination with image (vision) input.